No-Cash-7970/duckySigner/docs/decisions/20240821-use-hawk-for-dapp-connection-authentication-and-authorization.md

 - Pro: Support using "scopes" that would restrict what a connected dApp is allowed to as for in the wallet
 - Con: Not very well known, so there are not that many up-to-date tools and libraries that support Hawk
 - Con: There will no further maintenance at this time because the protocol is considered "complete"
+- Con: Relies on the dApp being able to securely store the shared secret key that is needed to authenticate.
+Some dApps, especially web page dApps, may not be able to securely store a secret key.

 ### API Key Authentication